14 Free and Low-Cost Summer Activities for Kids

 9. Sign Up for Weekly Sports Camp

-Perfect for kids who show interests in sports or if you’d like to introduce them to one.
+Perfect for kids who show interest in sports or if you’d like to introduce them to one.

 My kids have done the Junior Golf Lessons for several years now.
 It’s a fun way to teach little ones to play the game.
 Our goal is to be able to play golf as a family in the future. 🙂